peterhry/peterhrynkow.com/_drafts/component-api.md

 What children does the component accept?
 What types, how many, does order matter?

 #### Instance methods
 Does the component expose instance methods?
-This is common and idiomatic for web components but unheard of in React.
+This is idiomatic for web components but unheard of in React.

 #### Callbacks or events